python/cpython/Doc/library/operator.rst

       useful than it otherwise might be.

-.. function:: isNumberType(o)
+.. function:: isNumberType(obj)

-   Returns true if the object *o* represents a number.
+   Returns true if the object *obj* represents a number.
 This is true for all numeric types implemented in C.

    .. warning::